llm-bible/llm-bible.github.io/_publications/monteiro2024question.markdown

 bibkey: monteiro2024question
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.11811"}
-tags: ['Language Modeling', 'RAG', 'Reinforcement Learning', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Language Modeling', 'RAG', 'Reinforcement Learning', 'Tools', 'Training Techniques']
 ---
 Large Language Models (LLMs) are trained on vast amounts of data, most of which is automatically scraped from the internet.
 This data includes